Northwest Airlines Flight 710: Aftermath

 In Miami, where the plane had been scheduled to arrive at 6:21 p.m.
 Eastern Standard Time, nobody told the friends and relatives of the passengers of the flight about the crash.
-After waiting nearly an hour after the scheduled arrival time, the airline posted a sign that said that Flight 710 had turned around because of a storm and that the flight was cancelled.
-The husband of one of the passengers aboard the flight called a local newspaper, who told him about the crash, and he passed the information on to the other people waiting at the airport.
+After waiting nearly an hour after the scheduled arrival time, the airline posted a sign that said that Flight 710 had turned around because of a storm and that the flight had been cancelled.
+The husband of one of the passengers aboard the flight called a local newspaper for more information and was told about the crash, and he passed the information on to the other people waiting at the airport.
 At 7:45, airline representatives called the relatives into a private office where they explained what had happened.

 An inspection team consisting of three investigators from the Civil Aeronautics Board (CAB) and eight men from Northwest Airlines arrived late in the day at Dress Memorial Airport in nearby Evansville, Indiana.
-At 11:30 p.m. they left the airport in a three-car caravan escorted by the State Police to visit the crash site.
+At 11:30 p.m. they left the airport in a caravan escorted by the State Police to visit the crash site.
 By the next day, they had been joined by additional investigators from the CAB, Northwest Airlines, Allison Engine Company, and the Federal Bureau of Investigation (FBI).
-A team of 44 soldiers from the Indiana National Guard and five private security agents arrived to help secure the area and to prevent onlookers from approaching closer than three miles (five kilometers) from the crash site or carrying away any of wreckage as souvenirs.
+A team of 44 soldiers from the Indiana National Guard and five private security agents arrived to help secure the area and to prevent onlookers from approaching closer than three miles (five kilometers) from the crash site or taking any of wreckage as souvenirs.
 Red Cross and Salvation Army workers set up portable kitchens in Cannelton to provide meals for the investigators and to provide assistance to any relatives of the victims who might arrive to try to claim the bodies of the deceased passengers.
-Postal inspectors arrived to search for the 77 lb of mail in five sacks that the plane had been carrying.
-They were eventually able to recover 26 lb of it, but much of that was too damaged to read the addresses.
+Postal inspectors arrived to search for the contents of the five sacks of mail that the plane had been carrying.
+They were eventually able to recover 26 lb of the 77 lb that was on the plane, but much of what they recovered was too damaged to read the addresses.
 Elected officials also came to the site to view the site first-hand.

-By the day after the crash, bright sunshine was melting the snow on the ground, and the edges of the crater began to cave in when searchers walked too close to it.
-Because of the cave-ins, the CAB cancelled its plans for searchers to use picks and shovels to dig into the crater in search of wreckage and victims, and after a meeting of federal officials and Northwest Airlines officials, they decided to employ steam shovels to scoop out the wreckage from the crater.
+The day after the crash, bright sunshine started melting the snow on the ground, and the edges of the crater began to cave in when searchers walked too close to it.
+Because of the cave-ins, the CAB cancelled its plans for searchers to use picks and shovels to dig into the crater to search for wreckage and victims.
+After a meeting of federal officials and Northwest Airlines officials, they decided to employ steam shovels to scoop out the wreckage from the crater.
 Grey smoke continued billowing from the crater.
-The Indiana Department of Transportation brought in heavy equipment including bulldozers, trucks, and a Dragline excavator.
+The Indiana Department of Transportation brought in heavy equipment including bulldozers, trucks, and a dragline excavator.